neutrons/SNAPRed/docs/source/developer/architecture/backend/algorithms/group_diffraction_calibration.rst

    - **Type**: `ITableWorkspace`
    - **Direction**: `Input`
    - **Property Mode**: `Optional`
-   - **Description**: Table workspace with previous pixel-calibrated DIFC values; if none given, will be calculated.
+   - **Description**: Table workspace with previous pixel-calibrated DIFC values; if none given, will be calculated using the instrument geometry.

 4. **Ingredients**:
    - **Type**: `String`